 Similar to the eastern end of the bridge, the western abutments are founded on sheetpiles which also act as wing walls to interface with the quay on the western end of the bridge.
 On the approaches to the wingwalls on the southwest corner, a reinforced concrete restraining slab acts as a flood wall as part of the New Ross Flood Alleviation Scheme.
 The restraining slab, constructed in the last decade, includes a masonry clad wall and guardrail.
-As part of the proposed widening works to O'Hanrahan Bridge, it is proposed to widen the southwestern end of the bridge by approximately 1m in order to continue the shared pedestrian and cycleway from the bridge to the South-Eastern Greenway, refer to Drawing no. WBRC-ROD-ENV-S101-DR-CB-30014 in Appendix A.
+As part of the proposed widening works to O'Hanrahan Bridge, it is proposed to widen the southwestern end of the bridge by approximately 1m over a distance of 60m in order to continue the shared pedestrian and cycleway from the bridge to the South-Eastern Greenway (refer to Drawing no. WBRC-ROD-ENV-S101-DR-CB-30014 in Appendix A).
+The works in this area involve the construction of a cantilevered deck slab supported by a large concrete counterweight behind the existing quay wall (approx. 19m in length) and may require piles to provide support to the cantilever, similar to the southeast corner and will also involve partial dismantling of the existing quay wall to the underside of the cantilever.
+In addition, a section of the existing flood defence wall and restraining slab on the approach to the wing wall (approx. 41m in length) will be dismantled and reconstructed along the widened alignment.
+Requirement for piles to be confirmed upon completion of additional ground investigation.